 Open Seminar: Skall EU bestämma till vad och hur vår biomassa användas?, Sundsvall, Sweden, 8 May 2014

-A one-day seminar held in Swedish and discussing the shaping of policy reigning in the bioenergy and biorefinery industry and EU policy in particular, by the Swedish stakeholders Biofuel Region and its Forest Refine project, Åkroken Science Park and BioBusiness Arena.
+A one-day seminar held in Swedish and discussing the policy framework reigning in the bioenergy and biorefinery industry in the European Union, with an emphasis on the impact of current policies or the lack thereof on industrial actors in Sweden.
+The seminar is organised by the Swedish stakeholders Biofuel Region and its Forest Refine project, together with Åkroken Science Park and BioBusiness Arena.
 Biofuel Region/Forest Refine contact is Magnus Matisons, phone: +46 70 352 4494.

 10:00-10:10 Welcome by Magnus Matisons, Project manager Forest Refine and Stellan

 10:10 - 10:40 Flexible feedstock pretreatments and processes, Krister Sjöblom, Bio Portfolio Manager, Valmet (previously Metso)